-Wupatki National Monument ~ Photos of 12th Century Indian Ruins in Arizona
+Wupatki National Monument: See Photos of 12th Century Indian Ruins in Arizona

-Had it not been for the volcanic eruption of Sunset Crater and the resulting ash strewn land enriching the soil, perhaps the Indians would never have moved back to this area of the Colorado Plateau and settled in this region creating these large pueblos.
-Naturally when the eruption first took place Indians vacated this part of Arizona for a time.
+Had it not been for the volcanic eruption of Sunset Crater and the resulting ash-strewn land enriching the soil, perhaps the Indians would never have moved back to this area of the Colorado Plateau and settled in this region creating these large pueblos.
+Naturally, when the eruption first took place, Native Americans vacated this part of Arizona for a time.

-The Wupatki National Monument has an amazing number of Indian ruins numbering in the hundreds spread out over many miles.
-Archaeologists will undoubtedly be uncovering areas long into the future learning more about these ancient pueblo building people if there is continuing interest and adequate funding.
+The Wupatki National Monument has a fantastic number of Indian ruins numbering in the hundreds spread out over many miles.
+Archaeologists will undoubtedly be uncovering areas long into the future learning more about these ancient pueblo building people if there remain continuing interest and adequate funding.

-Fortunately for visitors to this area there are paved pathways and one can easily see all of the major points of interest and read about what one is viewing with the help of a guidebook within a short period of time.
-People are encouraged to stay on the pathways in order to preserve this historic site.
+Fortunately for visitors to this area, there are paved pathways, and one can easily see all of the significant points of interest and read about what one is viewing with the help of a guidebook within a short period.
+People are encouraged to stay on the pathways to preserve this historic site.

-This is not a look at but don't touch type of site.
-One can actually wander through the structures where deemed safe.
+This is not a look at but do not touch type of site.
+One can actually wander through the structures deemed safe.

-It is certainly a photographer's paradise especially with the contrasting colors of the red building stones and the surrounding lands including the Painted Desert, scrubby but hardy vegetation and mountains in the distance.
+It is indeed a photographer's paradise especially with the contrasting colors of the red building stones and the surrounding lands including the Painted Desert, scrubby but hardy vegetation and mountains in the distance.

-By building upon some larger rocks or even in the flat areas, they would have spent much time chipping away and creating many rocks of similar sizes which were then mortared together creating many individual rooms as well as communal spaces where they all gathered to have ceremonies or even play games.
+The native Americans who settled here built permanent stone structures using the local sandstone called Moenkopi, and it is of a reddish coloration.
+They were terrific stone masons!
+By building upon some larger rocks or even in the flat areas, they would have spent much time chipping away and creating many stones of similar sizes which were then mortared together creating many individual rooms as well as communal spaces where they all gathered to have ceremonies or even play games.